Kmart is a discount store located in the United States, Australia, and New Zealand; in the latter two countries, it's a low, low, low

 -end discount store licensing the name.

-Today, of course, Kmart is still around (but going nowhere) with around 1,200 stores and maybe a dozen Kmart Super Centers.
+Today, of course, Kmart is still going (but going nowhere), with around 1,200 stores and maybe a dozen Kmart Super Centers.
 In 2005, it merged with Sears and now carries Sears' Craftsman and Kenmore brands, although not power tools or heavy appliances at most locations.
+Some of the stores are merely maintained for the real estate between them (the impetus for the Sears merger) and close when inevitably the land price becomes higher than maintaining a store there; for instance, the Kmart near Green Bay, Wisconsin's Lambeau Field happily closed when the Packers offered a mint to the company for the land.

 Kmart has seen a bit of resurgence with its "Shop Your Way Rewards" program, in which membership is free and members receive points on every purchase made good for future purchases.
 Those who sign up for e-mail receive a number of pretty big discount offers, as well as the chance to enter contests for more points.
 They also have the option of dispensing with a paper receipt and instead having it all e-mailed.